 13 %

-of BCIB's tradespeople have been Indigenous, compared to the B.C. construction industry average of less than 7%.
-They have worked 13% of the hours across our projects.
+of BCIB's tradespeople have been Indigenous, about twice the B.C. construction industry average of 6.7%.
+They have worked 12% of the hours.

 An image of a turtle icon